lydialawli/seakoala.io/docs/projects/draw3words.md

 - test and deploy the app production ready

 There’s still a lot to do before publishing the app (authentication feature and rules, fix some 🐞...) but feel free to play around and please let me know if you have any feedback!

+## Up next

+I got feedback from some cool humans and the list is long!
+In a nutshell:

+- fix image loading delay
+- fix inaccessible button
+- image carousel?
+- upload complete feedback
+- web layout ugly
+- figure out how to attract the first 4-10 users.
+Why would they want to use this and keep coming back?
+- make it private to avoid spamming (ie users are given an access code)
+- think about maybe setting specific days for releasing new words instead of providing every day
+    - have a telegram group or newsletter to notify users that next words are coming x date

 ## Stack